 Each proposed IEEE 802 LMSC standard shall provide evidence of a distinct identity.
 Identify standards and standards projects with similar scopes and for each one describe why the proposed project is substantially different.

-This amendment will focus on maximizing the efficiency of areal SRU by utilizing acquired RRMM information.
-The existing 802.15.4 does not support mechanisms for adequate RRMM particularly in license-exempt bands.
+This amendment will focus on maximizing the efficiency of areal SRU by utilizing acquired radio resource measurements information.
+The existing 802.15.4 does not support mechanisms for adequate radio resource measurements particularly in license-exempt bands.

-The proposed amendment to IEEE 802.15.4 will provide a unique solution for the RRMM and eventual efficient SRU functions.
+The proposed amendment to IEEE 802.15.4 will provide a unique solution for the radio resource measurement and eventual efficient SRU functions.

 Technical Feasibility